ethancoote/UFC-Fighter-Rank/README.md

 # StatsSite

-Using Petite-Vue and Firebase to create a simple stats website.
+Petite-Vue and Firebase used to create a simple stats website.